Amendments to the Spanish Companies Law and the Securities Markets Law

 - Remote-only shareholders’ meetings: the Law introduces the possibility of holding shareholders’ meetings only remotely.

 - Related-party transactions: the Law eases the regime for related-party transactions within a group of companies, and removes the mandatory abstention of proprietary directors who have a conflict of interest.
 Additional procedural and transparency duties are set out for listed companies and, under certain conditions, related-party transactions need not be approved by the board of directors.

 - Loyalty shares: the Law introduces double voting shares for listed companies that decide to do so (opt-in), allowing significant shareholders who commit to the long term (two years) to strengthen their shareholding position (e.g. a shareholder with a 17% stake could have voting rights representing up to 29%, if no other shareholders request double voting shares).
 In addition, double voting may be retained if the shares are transferred through a structural modification (merger, spin-off, etc.).
-Companies going public or becoming listed on BME Growth can have loyalty shares upon listing.
+Companies going public can have loyalty shares upon listing.

 - Easing the regime for share capital increases and issue of convertible notes in listed companies: the period for exercising pre-emptive subscription rights is reduced to 14 days and, where pre-emptive subscription rights are excluded and the amount issued does not exceed 20% of the share capital (and, in the case of share capital increases, if the discount is less than 10% of the trading price), an independent expert's report will no longer be required.